Awni00/algorithmic-generalization-transformer-architectures/blog_content/blog_post.md

 </div>

-**These failures highlight a clear need for architectural mechanisms that move beyond brittle token-level reasoning towards models that with a native ability to learn algorithms.**
+**These failures highlight a clear need for architectural mechanisms that move beyond brittle token-level reasoning towards models with a native ability to learn algorithms.**

 ### 🚀 Our Solution: Four Architectural Mechanisms